acquia/cli/CONTRIBUTING.md

 - Pull requests must pass automated tests before they will be reviewed.
 Acquia recommends running the tests locally before submitting.
 - Pull requests must meet Drupal coding standards and best practices as defined by the project maintainers.

+### Automatic dev builds

+Every commit on the Acquia CLI repository, including for pull requests, automatically builds and uploads acli.phar to transfer.sh in order to assist with reviews.
+To download acli.phar for any commit:

+1. Click the "build-release" workflow link.
+2. Expand the "Upload to transfer.sh" section.
+3. Copy the transfer.sh and use it to download acli.phar for that commit.

 ## Building and testing

 No special tools or dependencies are necessary to develop or contrib to Acquia CLI.
 Simply clone the Git repo and install Composer dependencies: